 Paul has also judged a local school’s Junior Masterchef competition and is keen to see young people gain cooking experience.

 Our meal at McBains highlighted the best of the Highland larder, as Paul only uses locally sourced produce.
 Meat and seafood from across the region feature on the menu.
 My choices from the dinner menu started with a tower of crabmeat and cream cheese, flavoured with dill and garlic sitting on two oatcakes.
 Dots of lemon & avocado puree, and sweet chilli dressing around the tower were clever choices to cut across the creaminess.

 My dining companion was delighted by her perfectly melted Highland Brie croquette, wrapped in crispy breadcrumbs.
-The accompanying tomato salad, and dressings of tomato & chilli jam and caramelised onion complemented the brie well and ‘made’ the dish.
+The accompanying tomato salad and dressings of tomato & chilli jam and caramelised onion complimented the brie well and ‘made’ the dish.